david-rockwood/fimpad/README.md

 >
 > Lt.
 Bixby: "Has anyone seen McAdams?
 Where is that guy?!"
 >
-> Officer Perez: Haven't seen him since before lunch, boss.
+> A beat.
 >
+> Officer Perez: "Haven't seen him since before lunch, boss."
+>
 > INTERIOR, A dark bar
 >
-> McAdams: Bartender!
-Another scotch please.
+> McAdams: "Bartender!
+Another scotch please."
 >
 > **[[[2000]]]**